-In the early times of Internet, VPN’s were a luxury which only a few could afford.
-But now a days with tons of VPN service providers, you can get an encrypted VPN connection relatively cheaply or freely.
+In the early times of the Internet, VPNs were a luxury that only a few could afford.
+But nowadays with tons of VPN service providers, you can get an encrypted VPN connection relatively cheaply or freely.
 VPNs can help you do the following things :

-- Accessing geo-blocked websites : If you are trying to access a particular service like Netflix, Hulu, Pandora etc from outside of United States, a VPN will allow you access to such region-restricted services if you connect to a VPN servers in the USA.
+- Accessing geo-blocked websites: If you are trying to access a particular service like Netflix, Hulu, Pandora, etc from outside of the United States, a VPN will allow you access to such region-restricted services if you connect to a VPN server in the USA.

 - Bypass Internet Censorship: Governments from the world over block access to websites that are deemed harmful to their citizens.
 China blocks almost every western website for the fear of evoking pro-democracy ideas among its citizens.
 India bans almost every adult website under the assumption that its citizens are harmed by watching porn.
 VPN can help you bypass such censorships with ease.

 - Downloading torrents or files: Torrent downloads are the single biggest reason that VPN services are so popular today.
 In some countries, torrent websites are banned absolutely which in some countries, the ISPs throttle the download speed if you are downloading a torrent file.
 VPNs solve both these problems with ease.

 In early VPN days, setting up a VPN service on your Windows PC would an absolute pain in the ass.
 But with the advent of Windows 7 and 10, adding VPN has become a piece of cake.
 In Windows 7, press the Windows key, type VPN, and click the Set up a virtual private network (VPN) connection option.

 If you are using Windows 10, type in VPN in the search bar. it will bring up Change Virtual Private Networks Setting.
 Now enable the VPN in the next window.